 Right now we are in the midst of a climate crisis – it is a climate emergency – yet for the last several elections, even the politicians who claim to care about our future have done little more than say they believe climate change is real.

 Talking points won’t cut it anymore.
-If we are all going to make it out of the climate crisis, election 2020 must be the first day of a new reckoning against the fossil fuel industry and the beginning of a transformation of New Zealand’s transport, energy and our agriculture sector which accounts for around 50% of our greenhouse gas emissions.
+If we are all going to make it out of the climate crisis, we have to transform New Zealand’s transport, energy and especially the agriculture sector, which alone accounts for around 50% of New Zealand’s greenhouse gas emissions.

 Years of scientific investigation have given us a clear understanding of what’s causing climate change and how humans are contributing.
 It works like this: